Life of Joseph Smith from 1839 to 1844: Allegations against Smith

+Boggs assassination attempt

 On May 6, 1842, an unknown assailant shot former governor of Missouri Lilburn Boggs three times in the head.
 Sheriff J.H.
 Reynolds discovered a revolver at the scene, still loaded with buckshot and surmised that the suspect lost his friend in the dark rainy night.
 Bennett named a rough Mormon loyalist, Porter Rockwell, as the gunman.
 Mormons assumed Boggs would die and considered his assassination a fulfillment of prophecy.
-The Nauvoo Wasp indiscreetly gloated that the person who “did the noble deed remains to be found out."
-Boggs refused to die, however, and when he recovered, he pressed Illinois governor Thomas Carlin to extradite Smith to Missouri.
+The Nauvoo Wasp indiscreetly gloated that the person who "did the noble deed remains to be found out."
+Boggs did not die, however, and when he recovered, he pressed Illinois governor Thomas Carlin to extradite Smith to Missouri.
 Smith once again went into hiding for some months until the U. S. Circuit Court in Springfield finally ruled that the extradition order was unconstitutional.

-Several doctors—including Boggs' brother—pronounced Boggs all but dead; at least one newspaper ran an obituary.
-To everyone's great surprise, Boggs not only survived, but gradually improved.
-The popular press—and popular rumor—was quick to blame Smith's friend and sometime bodyguard Porter Rockwell for the assassination attempt.
+The popular press was quick to blame Smith's friend and bodyguard Porter Rockwell for the assassination attempt.
 By some reports, Smith had prophesied that Boggs would die violently, leading to speculation that Smith was involved.

-Rockwell denied involvement, stating that he would not have left the governor alive if he had indeed tried to keep him alive.
+Bennett and "spiritual wifery"

 Also at about this time, Bennett had become disaffected from Smith and began publicizing what he said was Smith's practice of "Spiritual Wifery".
 (Bennett, earlier a pro-polygamy activist, knew of Smith's revelation on plural marriage and encouraged Smith to advocate the practice publicly.
 When this was rejected by Smith, Bennett began seducing women on his own and was subsequently excommunicated for practicing "Spiritual Wifery".
 He stepped down as Nauvoo mayor—ostensibly in protest of Smith's actions—and also reported that Smith had offered a cash reward to anyone who would assassinate Boggs.
 He also reported that Smith had admitted to him that Rockwell had done the deed and that Rockwell had made a veiled threat on Bennett's life if he publicized the story.
 Smith vehemently denied Bennett's account, speculating that Boggs—no longer governor, but campaigning for state senate—was attacked by an election opponent.
-Bennett has been identified as "untruthful" by many historians and is seldom used as a reputable source.

 Critics suggested that Nauvoo's charter should be revoked, and the Illinois legislature considered the proposal.
 In response, Smith petitioned the U.S. Congress to make Nauvoo a territory.
 His petition was declined.